MelonKony/millmint/site/factbook/society/state/government/parliaments/health-parliament/MSRE.md

 logocredit: W.M.
 Landwehr & Don Davis, 1971, for the Quincy Annual Art Show

 fi: fi fi-min-msre fis
+description: The Medical Science Research Establishment is a constituent research organisation of SIRO dedicated to medical and health research.

 aliases:
 - /MSRE/